digiexe-official/Reviews/reviews/cloudways review.md

 ### 8. **Server Monitoring**

 Cloudways offers **server monitoring** with real-time insights into the performance of your cloud servers.
-You can track metrics like CPU usage, RAM, bandwidth, and disk space, allowing you to easily identify and troubleshoot performance bottlenecks.
+You can track metrics such as CPU usage, RAM, bandwidth, and disk space, allowing you to identify and troubleshoot performance bottlenecks easily.
 This helps ensure that your website runs smoothly and efficiently at all times.

 ### 9. **Scalable Infrastructure**